salesforce/lwc-rfcs/text/0112-server-engine.md

 -   `registerDecorators`
 -   `sanitizeAttribute`

-On top of the public APIs, this package also exposes new internal APIs that are meant to be consumed by the platform specific modules:
+In addition, the following new APIs are also exposed.
+These are meant for internal use and are to be consumed by platform-specific modules:

 -   `getComponentInternalDef(Ctor: typeof LightningElement): ComponentDef`: Get the internal component definition for a given LightningElement constructor.
 -   `createVM(elm: HostElement, Ctor, options: { mode: 'open' | 'closed', owner: VM | null, renderer: Renderer }): VM`: Create a new View-Model (VM) associated with an LWC component.